architg1/architg1.github.io/src/content/jobs/Zolo/index.md

 url: 'https://delhi.gov.in/'
 ---

-- Mapped public facilities in all the sub-regions of Shakurbasti (region of Delhi) and created a comprehensive database.
+- Mapped public facilities in all the sub-regions of Shakurbasti (region of Delhi) and created a comprehensive database
-- Evaluated and analyzed the future requirements of each ward by analyzing its demographics using Pandas and NumPy.
+- Evaluated and forecasted the future requirements of each ward by analysing current demographics using Pandas and NumPy